MichelaBon/starter-hugo-academic/Website/content/home/publications.md

 +++
 # Recent Publications widget.
-# This widget displays recent publications from `content/publication/`.
+# This widget displays recent publications from `content/publications/`.
 widget = "publications"
 active = true
-date = 2016-04-20
+date = 2021-10-08

-title = "Publications"
+title = "Working Papers"
 subtitle = ""

 # Order that this section will appear in.